genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/04_events.md

 :::

 ## Conclusion
 Data Server and Event Handler are the main components to interact with the server.
-Now that they are defined you can either give them a try [right away](/getting-started/go-to-the-next-level/see-it-work) or continue with adding Data Grid to show the data.
+Now that they are defined, you can either give them a try [right away](/getting-started/go-to-the-next-level/see-it-work) or continue with adding Data Grid to show the data.